 - A 4,000mAh battery inside that lasts the whole day

 - 120Hz has a detrimental effect on battery life

 - Doesn't come with a charger in the box

 Battery life on the Samsung Galaxy S21 is solid, although it’s not a game-changing improvement over the S20, as the company may have led some to believe with its new Exynos 2100 chipset.

 We generally found that the phone would comfortably last a full day, but on one occasion, when we were making more use of the phone’s GPS signal and other power-hungry features we found the device ran out of steam by around 10pm.

 Recharging the S21 is easy, using the company’s 25W fast-charging tech via the phone’s USB-C port.
 It’s also compatible with Qi wireless charging, and we found that worked well during our testing.

 Reverse wireless charging is also supported, so you can use your phone’s power to top up devices such as Qi-compatible wireless headphones, but we found that to be slow, and it’s a feature you’d likely only want to use in emergencies.

-One thing missing this year is compatibility with Samsung’s 45W chargers that worked with the S20 series.
+One thing missing is compatibility with Samsung’s 45W chargers that worked with the S20 series.
 Samsung told TechRadar that it’s made optimizations to the 25W charging capabilities of its new phones, so 45W charging wasn’t that significant a benefit.